 General Fund - The General Fund is the general operating fund of the School District and is always classified as a major fund.
-It is used to account for all financial resources except those required to be accounted or reported for in another fund.
+It is used to account for all financial resources except those required to be accounted for or reported in another fund.

-Debt Service Fund - The Debt Service Fund is used to account and report for financial resources that are restricted, committed, or assigned to expenditures for principal and interest on debt obligations.
+Debt Service Fund - The Debt Service Fund is used to account for and report financial resources that are restricted, committed, or assigned to expenditures for principal and interest on debt obligations.